fcesca/fcesca/README.md

-- 👋 Hi, I’m @fcesca
+- 👋 Hi, I’m Francesca.
-- 👀 I’m interested in all things food.
+- 👀 I am a QA Engineer and Foodie.
-- 💞️ I’m looking to collaborate on a song!
+- 💞️ Happy to learn and share new ideas in testing.
-- 📫 How to reach me francescas@live.com
+- 📫 francescas@live.com

 <!---
 fcesca/fcesca is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.